ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

    are no conflicts with what is in your branch.
 If there are conflicts, resolve them.

 #.
-Do a push of your branch to the GitHub repsitory.
+Do a push of your branch to the GitHub repository.

 #.
 Create the PR as described in :ref:`create_pr`.